The World Mental Health Composite International Diagnostic Interview

 Please follow this link for more information about WMH ethics procedures and informed consent

-Country Compare document: This document compares disorders across countries, listing among other things the hierarchies applied and whether the disorder was assessed in the Part I sample, Part II sample, or whether it was assessed at all.
+Country Compare document: This document compares disorders across countries, listing among other things the hierarchies applied and whether the disorder was assessed in the Part I sample, Part II sample, age-restricted sample or whether it was assessed at all.
+For DSM-4 disorders, please refer to this DSM-4 (Old CIDI) worksheet.
+Similarly, for DSM-5 disorders, please refer to this DSM-5 (New CIDI) worksheet.

 back to top